 Attendance is expected.
 If you cannot attend a class, it is your responsibility to check with your partner or group to find out what happened during class and what was assigned.
 Late assignments will not be accepted, missed presentations cannot be made up, and missed quizzes must have prior approval for a retake.
+Approval is only considered in cases of personal health (doctor's note required) or death in the family (documentation required).
+This does not guarantee approval, only provides beginning point for case review.

-Make-up quizzes will require a "checked out" laptop and must be taken in my office.
-All assignments will be completed electronically, so unanticipated absences can always result in the assignment being turned in to the digital dropbox on time without having to come to class.
-One missed exam with prior approval can be replaced with your final exam score, however a second missed exam will result in a zero.
+All assignments will be completed electronically (except for SUA and Peachtree), so unanticipated absences can always result in the assignment being turned in to the digital dropbox on time without having to come to class.
+One missed exam with prior approval might be replaced with your final exam score, however a second missed exam will result in a zero.
 See below for absences specifically related to projects, quizzes, or exams.